PaDPaF: Partial Disentanglement with Partially-Federated GANs: Partial Disentanglement with Partially-Federated GANs

 Before we proceed, we make a simplifying assumption about the content of $\*y$.

-\begin{assumption}[Independence of content and style] Given an image $x \sim q(\*x)$, the label $\*y$ is independent from $i$, \ie $\*y$ should contain no information about $i$ given $\*x$.
+\begin{assumption}[Independence of content and style] Given $\*x \sim q(\*x)$, the label $\*y$ is independent from client $i$, i.e.\ we gain no information about $\*y|\*x$ from knowing $i$.
 Namely,

-\end{assumption} It is worth mentioning that this assumption might not be entirely true in practice.
-Take, for example, the case with MNIST, where some client writes 1 and 7 very similar to each other, and another client also writes 1 in the same way but always writes a 7 with a slash, so it is easily distinguishable from a 1.
-Then, a sample of the digit 7 without a slash would be hard to distinguish from a 1 for the first client but easily recognizable as a 1 for the second client.
-Hence, given $\*x$, there could be some information in the dependence $\*y|\*x$ that would allow us to discriminate the domain $i$ from which $\*x$ came from.
-However, we do not concern ourselves with such edge cases and make the simplifying assumption that the global representation of the content of $\*x$ should be, in theory, independent from the local variations introduced by the client.
+\end{assumption} It is worth mentioning that this assumption might not be entirely true in some practical situations, particularly when ``personalization'' is needed.
+Indeed, label prediction personalization helps exactly when our assumption does not hold.
+For example, in the case of MNIST, where client A writes the digits 1 and 7 very similarly to each other, and client B writes 1 similarly to client A but writes 7 with a crossing slash such that it is perfectly distinguishable from 1.
+Then, a sample of the digit 7 without a slash would be hard to distinguish from 1 for client A but easily recognizable as 1 for client B. Hence, given $\*x$, there could be some information in $i$ that can help us predict $\*y$, which is what personalization makes use of.
+However, we make the simplifying assumption that the global representation of the content of $\*x$ should be, in theory, independent from the local variations introduced by the client.

-Given this assumption, we would like to construct our base generative model such that $p_i(\*y|\*x):=p(\*y|\*x,i)$ is invariant to $i$ and $p_i(\*x)=p(\*x|i)$ generates personalized data from domain $i$.
-First, we let $p(i)$ the probability of sampling client $i$, which we assume to be uniform on the clients, and $p(\*y)$ the prior of the labels, which we also assume to be uniform on the labels.
+Given this assumption, we would like to construct our base generative model such that $p_i(\*y|\*x):=p(\*y|\*x,i)$ is invariant to $i$ and $p_i(\*x):=p(\*x|i)$ generates data from domain $i$.
+Let $p(i)$ be the probability of sampling client $i$, which we assume to be proportional to the number of data in client $i$, and $p(\*y)$ the prior of the labels, which we also assume to be proportional to the global occurrences of $\*y$.
 Note here that the label distribution for a given $i$ could be disjoint or has a small overlap with different $i$'s.
-This is particularly true in practice, as clients rarely have access to all possible labels for a specific problem.
-More importantly, it implies that $\*x$ can depend non-trivially on $i$ as well (\eg through data augmentations, see our construction in \cref{fig:dataset}).
-However, we want our model to be agnostic to the client's influence on $\*y|\*x$ for a globally-consistent inference while being specific to its influence on $\*x$ for a personalized generation.
+This is particularly true in practice, as clients might not have access to all possible labels.
+More importantly, it implies that $\*x$ can depend non-trivially on $i$ as well, e.g.\ through data augmentations (more details on the construction in the Appendix).
+However, we want our model to be agnostic to the client's influence on $\*y|\*x$ for a globally consistent inference while being specific to its influence on $\*x$ for data generation personalization.